-O. Notice of Termination
+N. Notice of Termination

-If the Third-Party wishes to terminate its role in carrying out the Third-Party responsibilities set forth in section VIII of this Order and other applicable provisions, the Third-Party shall submit a notice of termination letter to the Central Valley Water Board and all of its Members.
-Termination of the Third-Party will occur 30-days from submittal of the notice of termination letter, unless otherwise specified in the letter.
-With its notice of termination sent to its Members, the Third-Party shall inform its Members of their obligation to obtain coverage under other WDRs or a waiver of WDRs for their discharges, or inform such Members that they shall cease all discharges of waste to surface water and groundwater.
+If the Steering Committee wishes to terminate its role in carrying out the Third-Party responsibilities set forth in section VIII of this Order and other applicable provisions, the Steering Committee shall submit a notice of termination letter to the Central Valley Water Board and all of its Members.
+Termination of the Steering Committee will occur 30-days from submittal of the notice of termination letter, unless otherwise specified in the letter.
+With its notice of termination sent to its Members, the Steering Committee shall inform its Members of their obligation to obtain coverage under other WDRs or a waiver of WDRs for their discharges, or inform such Members that they shall cease all discharges of waste to groundwater.